WRAL (FM)

 WRAL (101.5 FM, "Mix 101.5") is a commercial radio station licensed to Raleigh, North Carolina, and serving the Research Triangle.
 It is owned by the Capitol Broadcasting Company and broadcasts an adult contemporary radio format, switching to Christmas music for part of November and December.
 Capitol Broadcasting also owns NBC network affiliate WRAL-TV, Fox affiliate WRAZ-TV, and the Durham Bulls minor-league baseball team, along with several other radio stations.
 WRAL carries the audio of the Six O'Clock News broadcast from sister station WRAL-TV.
+During tornado warnings, WRAL-FM also simulcasts WRAL-TV's audio of their tornado coverage.

 WRAL has an effective radiated power (ERP) of 98,000 watts, close to the current maximum for U.S. radio stations.
-Its broadcast tower is southeast of Raleigh in Garner at (35°40′35.1″N 78°32′7.2″W).
+Its broadcast tower is southeast of Raleigh in Auburn at (35°40′35.1″N 78°32′7.2″W).
 WRAL broadcasts using HD Radio technology.
 An adult album alternative format branded as "That Station" is on its HD2 digital subchannel.
-The HD3 subchannel carries an All-News format known as "WRAL News+".
+The HD3 subchannel carries an all-news format known as "WRAL News+".